 2. Information regarding staff employed by the firm:

-- Detailed IKA Periodic Declarations (DPDs) or
+- Detailed Periodic Declarations (DPDs) for IKA or

-- does not employ staff.
+- that the firm does not employ staff.

-3. Shareholder/Corporate structure data:
+3. Shareholder/corporate structure data:

 4. IKA DPDs of any associated or affiliated businesses.